kbalog/uis-dat640-fall2019/assignments/assignment-1a/README.md

 ```

   - The format and contents of the `model-file` is completely up to you.
 You probably want to collect some statistics from the training data, which you can then utilize when computing the spam score.
-  - The `prediction-file` should be in csv format, with Id and Label fields, where Id is the file path relative to the `train` folder, e.g.:
+  - The `prediction-file` should be in csv format, with Id and Label fields, where Id is the file path relative to the `data` folder, e.g.:
   ```
   Id,Label
-  000/001,spam
+  train/000/001,spam
-  000/007,spam
+  train/000/007,spam
-  000/009,spam
+  train/000/009,spam
   ```

 You can evaluate your classifier's performance using: